ahmedk92/ahmedk92.github.io/_posts/2019-01-19-Experimenting With targetContentOffset: Part 1: Uneven Pagination.md

 ## Limitations
 ### 1. Page Size is Fixed

 A common trait among the previous solutions is the fixed page size.
 That is, the amount by which content is paged is always equal to the scrollView frame.
-If you want to have a page size different from the visible "frame", you have to seek workarounds; e.g. this clever solutions [[1](http://khanlou.com/2013/04/changing-the-size-of-a-paging-scroll-view/), [2](http://khanlou.com/2013/04/paging-a-overflowing-collection-view/)] by Khanlou.
+If you want to have a page size different from the visible "frame", you have to seek workarounds; e.g. this clever solutions [[1](http://khanlou.com/2013/04/changing-the-size-of-a-paging-scroll-view/), [2](http://khanlou.com/2013/04/paging-a-overflowing-collection-view/)] by Khanlou, or my solution using a `UICollectionView` [here](https://github.com/ahmedk92/PeekingPagedCollectionView).

 ### 2. Uneven Page Size